rogerc/file-stream-rotator/README.md

  - *extension*       File extension to be appended to the filename.
 This is useful when using size restrictions as the rotation adds a count (1,2,3,4,...) at the end of the filename when the required size is met.
  - *watch_log*       Watch the current file being written to and recreate it in case of accidental deletion.
 Defaults to 'FALSE'
+ - *create_symlink*  Create a tailable symlink to the current active log file.
+Defaults to 'FALSE'
+ - *symlink_name*    Name to use when creating the symbolic link.
+Defaults to 'current.log'

 ## Example Usage